Indian Head Massage Course

 Times: 10:15 am- 4:30/ 5pm

-Venue address: 15 Queens Road, Chorley, PR7 1JU
+Venue address: The Harmony Hub, 15 Queens Road, Chorley, PR7 1JU

 Indian Head Massage originates from India where this ancient technique has been practised for thousands of years within families on members from a very young age.
 Indian Head Massage has made its way to the Western world and provides an extensive list of health benefits.